yuliji/blog/source/_posts/Why-Dropshipping-Does-Not-Work-For-Me.md

 But in fact, no one will notice your online store.
 Actually, you would hope no one notices it because it is so ugly that it will become a joke among your friends.

-According to some drop a [shipping expert](https://www.dropshipdownunder.com.au/blog/the-costs-of-starting-a-dropshipping-business), you need $500 - $1000 to build a decent online store.
+According to some drop a [drop shipping expert](https://www.dropshipdownunder.com.au/blog/the-costs-of-starting-a-dropshipping-business), you need $500 - $1000 to build a decent online store.
 This is just a start.
 To get enough visitors to bring you sustainable profit, you need to continuously spend money (about $300) in marketing every month.
 Furthermore, you must be patient because you may not have any profit for the first 3-4 months even if you spend that much money.

 # Just not for me